Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 ## Future Features
 - The ability for a logged in user to see their review history on the profile page.
-- A subscription based option enabling customers to set up a recurring order.
+- A subscription-based option enabling customers to set up a recurring order.

 ---